mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

 ![Russel and Norvig and Sutton and Barto and Mitchel]({{site.baseurl}}/images/artificial_intelligence_a_modern_approach_reinforcement_learning_an_introduction_machine_learning.png){:class="img-responsive"}

 In this post I will start from a **general introduction** to the TD approach and then pass to the most famous (and used) TD techniques, namely **Sarsa** and **Q-Learning**.
 TD had a huge impact on reinforcement learning and most of the last publications (included Deep Reinforcement Learning) are based on the TD approach.
-We will see how TD is correlated with psychology and neuroscience through **animal learning** experiments.
-If you want to read more about these topics there is a chapter (14) in the second edition of the Sutton and Barto's book ([pdf](https://webdocs.cs.ualberta.ca/~sutton/book/bookdraft2016sep.pdf)) and another chapter of the same authors entitled *"Time-derivative models of pavlovian reinforcement"* which you can easily find on Google.
+We will see how TD is correlated with psychology through **animal learning** experiments.
+If you want to read more about TD and animal learning you should read chapter 14 in the second edition of the Sutton and Barto's book ([pdf](https://webdocs.cs.ualberta.ca/~sutton/book/bookdraft2016sep.pdf)) and another chapter of the same authors entitled *"Time-derivative models of pavlovian reinforcement"* which you can easily find on Google.
 Some parts of this post are based on chapters 6 and 7 of the classical "Reinforcement Learning: An Introduction".
 If after reading this post you are not satisfied I suggest you to give a look to the article of Sutton entitled ["Learning to predict by the methods of temporal differences"](http://link.springer.com/article/10.1007/BF00115009).
 If you want to read more about **Sarsa** and **Q-learning** you can use the book of Russel and Norvig (chapter 21.3.2).
 A short introduction to reinforcement learning and Q-Learning is also provided by Mitchell in his book *Machine Learning* (1997) (chapter 13).
 Links to these resources are available in the last section of the post.